-- 88.1 The Association can be dissolved in either of the following ways: - 88.1.1 By an order or resolution to wind up the Association as set out in the Insolvency Act 1986. - 88.1.2 If three-quarters of our members sign an Instrument of Dissolution in the form set out in treasury regulations. - 89 If any property remains after we have paid our debts, this property will belong to Scottish Homes or to any other registered housing association Scottish Homes decides.
+- 88.1 The Association can be dissolved in either of the following ways: - 88.1.1 by an order or resolution to wind up the Association as set out in the Insolvency Act 1986. - 88.1.2 if three-quarters of our members sign an Instrument of Dissolution in the form set out in treasury regulations. - If any property remains after we have paid our debts, this property will belong to The Scottish Housing Regulator to be used in furtherance of charitable purposes or to any other charitable registered social landlord The Scottish Housing Regulator decides.